 Aaaaarrgghhh!!
 This is such a hard habit to break!
 I am controlled by my devices, from my laptop to my cell phone to the big screen TV.
 I will admit I only watch an hour’s (maybe even less) worth of TV nightly.
 By the time the girls are tucked in bed (note – they still like me to cuddle with them for 5 to 10 min before they actually sleep), it’s already 8:30p which means I have two hours left to unwind before my usual 10:30p bedtime.
 Lately I’ve been trying to avoid screens by 9:30p the latest, but it’s been a challenge!

 For me it’s a matter of prioritizing what needs to be done and determine how to be more productive during the day so I don’t have unfinished matters left to do at night after the girls are in bed.
 The other problem of course, as mentioned in the book is being sucked into the ‘Internet black hole’, in particular the Social Media black hole.
-My intentions were to quickly check Facebook/Instagram and all of sudden twenty minutes have passed.
+My intentions are usually to do a quick browse of Facebook/Instagram and all of sudden twenty minutes have passed.
 This phenomenon is explained as a result of our body producing a powerful chemical called DOPAMINE.
 Dopamine is actually a brain chemical that causes a seeking behavior.
 And it’s followed up by the opioid system which gives us the pleasure of the results of what we sought.
 It’s a continuous loop especially with the power of the Internet, we can constantly seek and be rewarded.

 How is this problem resolved?
 By finding an alternative you find equally pleasurable.
 For me, it’s reading a book.
 For others it could be listening to music or a podcast; talking with your loved one – actually making a connection with someone in person instead of online.